OI-wiki/i18n/docs/misc/expression.md

 1. If you encounter a number, directly output the number to the suffix expression (the following "output" all indicates the output to the suffix expression);
 2. If you encounter a left parenthese, push it to the stack;
 3. If you encounter a right parenthese, keep outputting the top element of the stack until you encounter a left parenthese.
-(The left parenthese is popped from the stack withou output)
+(The left parenthese is popped from the stack without output)
 4. If you encounter other types of the operators, continuously remove all operators whose operation priority is greater than or equal to the current operator and output.
 Finally, the new symbol is pushed into the stack.
 5. Output the remaining symbols in the stack in turn, and the expression conversion ends.